Connect with others who understand.

 Written by Sarah Winfrey

-Here is what you need to know about MS and pelvic or groin pain, including what can cause this pain, what it feels like, and how it can be managed.
-As with any symptom, you can work with a health care provider to determine the cause and find the best treatment.
+Here’s what you need to know about MS and pelvic pain, including what can cause it, what it feels like, and how it can be managed.

-Several MyMSTeam members have shared their experiences with pelvic and groin pain.
-Some have found their groin pain is related to their menstrual cycle or that it feels like menstrual pain.
-“I have groin pain, especially during my period,” one member wrote, “and it often radiates to my hip and upper leg.”
+Several members have shared how their groin pain is related to their menstrual cycle or other health conditions.
+“I have groin pain, especially during my period, and it often radiates to my hip and upper leg,” one member wrote.

 People with MS can experience groin pain in many different ways.
-If you have pain that is interfering with your daily activities, talk to your neurologist to determine whether it’s caused by MS and what you can do about it.
+If you have pain that interferes with your daily activities, talk to your doctor.
+Your provider can help determine if your pain is due to MS and suggest a treatment to provide pain relief.

 What Causes Pelvic or Groin Pain in MS?

-Potential causes of groin pain in people diagnosed with MS include:
+Potential causes of pelvic pain in people diagnosed with MS include:

 • Nerve damage